 Are you confused about which types of sweeteners are healthy?
 Which ones are the best for diet and weight-loss?
 Here is everything you need to know about sugar and alternative sweeteners.

 Sugar.
 It’s the sweetness in our celebrations and the scourge of society.
 It’s hard to know how to strike a balance that is healthy and delicious.
-Here’s everything you need to know about sugar and other types of sweeteners, so that you can make the BEST choice for your diet.
+Here’s everything you need to know about sugar and other types of sweeteners so that you can make the BEST choice for your health and wellness.

 Why Sugar matters

-Understanding the composition of sugar and other types of sweeteners is important because:
+Understanding the composition of sugar and other types of sweeteners is important for a number of reasons.

 - Food Intolerances: There are a number of sugar-related food intolerances, due to low or absent digestive enzymes.
 Lactose intolerance and CSID (sucrose and isomaltase intolerance) are two such examples.

 - Glycemic Index: Glycemic index (GI) is the rise in blood sugar levels two hours after eating.
-GI is affected by the sugar, fat and protein content of a meal.
-GI is important losing weight, and controlling diabetes or hyperglycemia.
+GI is affected by a meal’s sugar, fat, and protein content.
+GI is important for losing weight and controlling diabetes or hyperglycemia.

-- Fermentation: Most fermentation involves the break down of carbohydrates.
-It’s important to use the right type of sugar to feed the probiotic culture.
+- Fermentation: Most fermentation involves the breakdown of carbohydrates.
+Using the right type of sugar to feed a particular probiotic culture is important.

-- Gut Health: The microbiome is made up of all the tiny micro organisms that live on your body.
-The type of sugar will affect the composition of your microbiome and the types of organisms in your gut will affect your sugar cravings.
+- Gut Health: Your microbiome is made up of all the tiny microorganisms that live in and on your body.
+Sugar and other types of sweeteners affect the composition of your microbiome.
+However, it works both ways, since the types of organisms in your gut affect your sugar cravings.

-The glycemic index measures how quickly the carbohydrates break down into glucose.
-Simple carbs like white bread and white rice will break down more quickly than complex whole grains.
+The glycemic index measures how quickly carbohydrates are broken down into glucose.
+For example, simple carbs like white bread and white rice will break down more quickly than complex whole grains.